Jaleel-VS/Jaleel-VS/README.md

 <h2 align="center">Hola Mundo, soy Jaleel 👋</h2>

-I'm a software engineer and information systems student who enjoys all things tech.
-I have a special interest in deep learning, and educational software.
+I'm a software engineer @ Old Mutual Investment Group, and an Information Systems student @ University of Cape Town.
+I enjoy all things tech and I have a special interest in deep learning, and educational software.

 ## Technologies I use often 💻